 Note: REQUIRES PRECERTIFICATION.*

-Aetna considers obinutuzumab (Gazyva) medically necessary for use in combination with chlorambucil for previously untreated chronic lymphocytic leukemia (CLL) in individuals without active hepatitis B virus infection.
+Aetna considers obinutuzumab medically necessary for the followiing indications in persons without active hepatitis B infection:

 Aetna considers obinutuzumab experimental and investigational for all other indications including the following (not an all-inclusive list):

 Chronic lymphocytic leukemia (CLL) represents the most prevalent adult leukemia and the introduction of therapeutic antibodies has increased the number of available treatments.
 For both previously untreated symptomatic CLL and as salvage therapy, rituximab, a CD20 antibody, is currently widely used in combination-based strategies.
 Recent data suggest that the addition of rituximab to fludarabine with or without cyclophosphamide prolongs survival in younger patients with CLL.
 Other improved CD20 antibodies with promising clinical activity, include ofatumumab and obinutuzumab (GA-101).
 Alemtuzumab, a CD52 antibody, likewise has demonstrated benefit in both symptomatic, previously untreated CLL and in patients with relapsed disease.
 Also, recent efforts to combine currently applied therapeutic antibodies with other biologic and targeted therapies with efficacy in CLL offers the potential to move toward alternative non-chemotherapy-based treatment approaches (Jaglowski et al, 2010).